bezzlab/mzIdentMLVisualiser/README.md

   * MzIdentMLHandler.py
   * SequenceExtractor.py They has to be copied into your galaxy instance at ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location.

-* Then, in your galaxy, you sould be able to find a file called **datasets.py** at the same location.
+* Then, in your galaxy, you should be able to find a file called **datasets.py** at the same location.
 There, copy and paste following codes:

   * Import these modules first:
    ```python